 Description of projection model

-Most of the projections are made using the long-term projection model of the Finnish Centre for Pensions (LTP model).
-The projections on pension expenditure cover both the earnings-related pension acts of the private and the public sectors, as well as the national and SOLITA pensions.
-Financing projections are only made for the private-sector earnings-related pension acts.
+The main long-term projections are made using the long-term projection (LTP) model of the Finnish Centre for Pensions.
+The projections on pension expenditure cover statutory pensions, that is, earnings-related pensions, the national pension, the guarantee pension and special provision pensions.
+Financing projections are made for the private-sector earnings-related pension acts.

-The Employees Pensions Act has been modelled as if it were managed by only one pension provider.
-This way we get results that apply on a system level.
+The Employees Pensions Act (TyEL) has been modelled as if it were managed by only one pension provider.
+This provides information and estimates of the average TyEL figures.
 However, the LTP model does not deal with the position of the various pension providers in relation to each other.

 The LTP model consists of several interconnected modules, as presented in the figure below.

-The population forecast determines the number of people of a pensionable age at different times.
-Together with the employment forecast it determines the size of the labour force.
-The employment forecast also plays a role in determining the size of future pensions as pension accrues from earned income.
-Together, the number of pensioners and the size of the pensions determine the pension expenditure.
+The population projection determines the number of people of a pensionable age at different times.
+Together with the employment forecast, it determines the size of the labour force.
+The number of retirees and the pension amounts together determine the pension expenditure.

-A semi-aggregated technique by age and gender is applied in the projections.
-For example, all working men aged 50 receive an equal wage.
-The method yields the same results regarding total pension expenditure as would a computationally more difficult individual-level technique.
-However, the semi-aggregated technique does not provide information on the size distribution of pensions.
-Such results can be obtained using the microsimulation model ELSI.
+A semi-aggregated technique by pension act, age and sex is applied in the projections.
+For example, all working men aged 50 and covered by TyEL receive an equal wage.
+The averaging technique is technically simpler than the individual-level technique.
+However, the averaging technique does not provide information on the size distribution of pensions.
+Such results are obtained using the ELSI microsimulation model.